Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Additional experiment results

 \section{Additional experiment results}

-This section collects additional experimental results that are omitted in the main text.
-Appendix~\ref{app:subsec_topK_dpp} shows results for DPP with selection rules (ii) and (iii) with the APS score, omitted in Section~\ref{subsec:dpp_topK}.
-Appendix~\ref{app:subsec_dpp_binary} shows results for DPP with selection rules (i)-(iii) with the binary score.
-Appendix~\ref{app:subsec_DTI} shows results for DTI with selection rules (ii) and (iii) that are omitted in Section~\ref{subsec:DTI}.
+This section collects additional experimental results that are omitted in Section~\ref{sec:drug} of the main text.
+Supplementary Section~\ref{app:subsec_topK_dpp} shows results for DPP with selection rules (ii) and (iii) with the APS score.
+Supplementary Section~\ref{app:subsec_dpp_binary} shows results for DPP with selection rules (i)-(iii) with the binary score.
+Supplementary Section~\ref{app:subsec_DTI} shows results for DTI with selection rules (ii) and (iii).